 Is your dog barking at night, every night?
 Have they suddenly started barking all night when they previously slept well in their crate?
 Are they barking early in the morning, or disturbing your neighbors?

 Pippa takes a look at why dogs bark at night and in the early morning, and what to do if your dog won’t stop barking at night.

 Barking is one of the most common nuisance complaints received by local authorities in urban areas in many parts of the world.
 Ranked in one study above all other suburban noises as a cause of annoyance.

-And a dog barking at night is unpleasant for everyone within hearing distance.
+And a dog barking all night is unpleasant for everyone within hearing distance.

-An Australian study showed that nuisance barking is most common in younger dogs, especially herding breeds, but many young Labradors bark more than their owners would like too.
+An Australian study showed that nuisance barking is most common in younger dogs, especially herding breeds, but many young Labradors and other breeds bark more than their owners would like too.